 EPA Awards Rebates Totaling $17 Million to Fund School Buses that Reduce Diesel Emissions and Protect Children’s Health

-Kentucky Public Schools to receive $800 Thousand for Diesel Emissions Reduction Projects
+More than $520 Thousand for Diesel Emissions Reduction Projects in Georgia

 ATLANTA (March 10, 2022) — Today the U.S. Environmental Protection Agency (EPA) is announcing the winners of two school bus rebate opportunities: the 2021 American Rescue Plan (ARP) Electric School Bus Rebates, and the 2021 Diesel Emissions Reduction Act (DERA) School Bus Rebates.
 The $7 million in ARP funding is directed toward school districts in underserved communities to replace old diesel buses with new, zero-emission electric models, and the $10 million in DERA rebates will assist with 444 school bus replacements across the country.

 “The historic investments in clean transportation resulting from President Biden’s bi-partisan leadership will have lasting impacts on protecting clean air for children for generations,” said EPA Administrator Michael S. Regan.
 “This round of school bus grants is just the beginning.
 The unprecedented $5 billion investment that’s on the way for clean and zero-emission school buses from the Bipartisan Infrastructure Law will transform how millions of children get to school and help build a better America for a new generation.”

 “These upgraded school buses will help Georgia kids get to school more safely and reduce air pollution,” said Senator John Ossoff.
 “I’ll keep working to deliver the best for Georgia’s children.”